-Andrew Fleck Children's Services takes the privacy of its clients and visitors seriously, and we have taken steps to protect it.
+Andrew Fleck Children's Services takes the privacy of participants seriously, and we have taken steps to protect it.
 Any personal data shared with us, including photographic images, will be processed strictly in accordance with privacy legislation, and will be used for the purposes that you have consented to.
+All families communicate their wishes regarding photo consent during registration.
+Your consent can be withdrawn at any time through written communication to the Head Educator.

 We will not share details with third parties without consent, except where we are legally compelled or obligated to do so.
 Please note that where consent is given to share images on the internet, they can be viewed worldwide including countries where Canadian data protection law does not apply.